-From UPSC perspective, the following things are important:

-Prelims level: National Education Policy

-Mains level: Need for imbibing competitiveness in Indian education system ew Policy aims for universalization of education from pre-school to secondary level with 100 % Gross Enrolment Ratio (GER) in school education by 2030.
-NEP 2020 will bring 2 crores out of school children back into the mainstream through the open schooling system.

-- ❖ The current 10+2 system to be replaced by a new 5+3+3+4 curricular structure corresponding to ages 3-8, 8-11, 11-14, and 14-18 years respectively.
-This will bring the hitherto uncovered age group of 3-6 years under the school curriculum, which has been recognized globally as the crucial stage for the development of mental faculties of a child. - The new system will have 12 years of schooling with three years of Anganwadi/ pre-schooling. - Emphasis on Foundational Literacy and Numeracy, no rigid separation between academic streams, extracurricular, vocational streams in schools; Vocational Education to start from Class 6 with Internships - o Teaching up to at least Grade 5 to be in mother tongue/ regional language.
-No language will be imposed on any student. - Assessment reforms with 360° Holistic Progress Card, tracking Student Progress for achieving Learning Outcomes - A new and comprehensive National Curriculum Framework for Teacher Education, NCFTE 2021, will be formulated by the NCTE in consultation with NCERT. - By 2030, the minimum degree qualification for teaching will be a 4-year integrated B.Ed. degree. - Gross Enrolment Ratio in higher education to be raised to 50% by 2035; 3.5 crore seats to be added in higher education. - The policy envisages broad-based, multi-disciplinary, holistic Under Graduate Program with flexible curricula, creative combinations of subjects, integration of vocational education and multiple entries and exit points with appropriate certification. - Academic Bank of Credits to be established to facilitate Transfer of Credits ultidisciplinary Education and Research Universities (MERUs), at par with IITs, IIMs, to be set up as models of best multidisciplinary education of global standards in the country.

-Affiliation of colleges is to be phased out in 15 years and a stage-wise mechanism is to be established for granting graded autonomy to colleges.
+Hig hlights of the National Education Policy (NEP) 2020 Note4Students -collision From UPSC perspective, the following things are important: 4 Prelims level : National Education Policy 9 Mains level: Need for imbibing competitiveness in Indian education system ew Policy aims for universalization of education from pre-school to secondary level with 1% Gross Eurolment Ratio (GER) in school education by 2030.
+NEP 2020 will bring 2 crores of school children back into the mainstream through the open schooling system.
+The current 10+2 system to be replaced by a new 5+3+3+4 curricular structure corresponding ages 3-8, 8-11, 11-14, and 14-18 wears respectively.
+This will bring the hitherto uncovered a roug of 3-6 years under the school curriculum, which has been recognized globally as the crue sign for the development of mental faculties of a child.
+The new system will have 12 years of schooling with three years of Anganwadi/ pre-schooling.
+Emphasis on Foundational Literacy and Numeracy, no rigid separation between acader streams, extracurricular, vocational streams in schools; Vocational Education to start fir Class 6 with Internships Teaching up to at least Grade 5 to be in mother tongue/ regional language.
+No language will be imposed on any student. ssessment reforms with 360° Holistic Progress Card, tracking Student Progress for achieving earning Outcomes 3.0 new and comprehensive National Curriculum Framework for Teacher Education, NCFTE 021, will be formulated by the NCTE in consultation with NCERT. by 2030, the minimum degree qualification for teaching will be a 4-year integrated B.Ed. degree coss Enrolment Ratio in higher education to be raised to 50% by 2035; 3.5 crore seats to be dided in higher education.
+100 he policy envisages broad-based, multi-disciplinary, holistic Under Graduate Program with exible curricula, creative combinations of subjects, integration of vocational education and ultiple entries and exit points with appropriate certification. cademic Bank of Credits to be established to facilitate.
+Transfer of Credits N N ultidisciplinary Education and be established for granting graded autonomous to colleges. mod Lear with IITs, IIMs, to be set up as Over a period of time, it is envisaged that evels of best multidisciplinary education of college would develop into either an Autonoma glob d standards in the country. degree-granting College or a constituent college ration of colleges is to be phased out in rars and a stage-wise mechanism is to df f(t+h) = f(t) di $\lim{h\to 0} \frac{f(t+h)-f(t)}{h}$ $b^2 = a^2 + 2ab + b^2$ $y^2 = (a + b)^2 - 4ab$ $y^2 = (a - b)^2 + 2ab$ 246 计划 = (a - p)- + 2ab